locationtech/geomesa/geomesa-tools/README.md

 GeoMesa Tools relies on a GEOMESA_HOME environment variable.
 Running

-    . bin/geomesa configure
+    source bin/geomesa configure

-with the `. ` prefix will set this for you, add $GEOMESA_HOME/bin to your PATH, and source your new environment variables in your current shell session.
+with the `source` shell function will set this for you, add $GEOMESA_HOME/bin to your PATH, and set your new environment variables in your current shell session.
 Now you should be able to use GeoMesa from any directory on your computer.

-Note: the tools will read the ACCUMULO_HOME and HADOOP_HOME environment variables to load the appropriate JAR files for Hadoop, Accumulo, Zookeeper, and Thrift.
+Note: The tools will read the ACCUMULO_HOME and HADOOP_HOME environment variables to load the appropriate JAR files for Hadoop, Accumulo, Zookeeper, and Thrift.
 If possible, we recommend installing the tools on the Accumulo master server, as you may also need various configuration files from Hadoop/Accumulo in order to run certain commands.
 Use the ``geomesa classpath`` command in order to see what JARs are being used.

 If you are running the tools on a system without Accumulo installed and configured, the ``install-hadoop-accumulo.sh`` script in the ``bin`` directory may be used to download the needed Hadoop/Accumulo JARs into the ``lib`` directory.
 You should edit this script to match the versions used by your installation.